Bioneers 2026 Conference

 Hosted by the Bioneers newsletter, Earthlings

 A great deal of research has in the last few decades demolished the long dominant view that humans were the sole proprietors of intelligence and shown that the entire web of life engages in adaptive decision-making, something Indigenous people around the world have long known.
 Building on that work, some bold innovators have been finding a variety of fascinating ways to document and engage with the intelligence that permeates the natural world.
-In this session, hosted by Earthlings, Bioneers’ bi-weekly newsletter that explores that intelligence and tracks new discoveries about the “more-than-human” realms and our ever-evolving interactions with other sentient life, three groundbreaking figures, working in very different ways, share their extraordinary journeys and projects observing and engaging with some of our animal kin.
-With: Elodie Freymann, Ph.D.,a primatologist, botanist, social anthropologist, filmmaker, and conservation activist, who has done cutting-edge research on how wild chimpanzees self-medicate with medicinal plants; Garth Stevenson, musician/composer known for creating music in direct communion with the natural world, including, famously, with whales; other TBA.
-Hosted by J.P.
-Harpignies, Bioneers’ Senior Producer and co-editor of Earthlings.
+This session, hosted by Earthlings, Bioneers’ biweekly newsletter, explores that intelligence and tracks new discoveries about the “more-than-human” realms and our ever-evolving interactions with other sentient life, three groundbreaking figures, working in very different ways, share their extraordinary journeys and projects observing and engaging with some of our animal kin.
+With: Elodie Freymann, Ph.D.,a primatologist, botanist, social anthropologist, filmmaker, and conservation activist, who has done cutting-edge research on how wild chimpanzees self-medicate with medicinal plants; Garth Stevenson, musician/composer known for creating music in direct communion with the natural world, including, famously, with whales; and world-renowned neuroscientist Gül Dölen, currently at the UC Berkeley Center for the Science of Psychedelics, who has done cutting-edge research on the only known social species of octopus to further our understanding of the evolution of sociality.
+Hosted by: J.P.
+Harpignies, Bioneers Senior Producer.

 March 27th | 3:00 pm to 4:15 pm